Auxilor/auxilor.github.io/docs/ecoarmor/how-to-make-a-custom-tier.md

 ---
-title: "How to make a custom tier"
+title: How to make a Tier
 sidebar_position: 3
 ---